 To watch it, you'll need to get there at least about 10 minutes before then.
 The entire ceremony lasts only 3 minutes.
 Sometimes crowds of thousands are there on October 1, but sometimes in bad weather, only a small crowd gathers.

 To get into the plaza, you have to go through a security check.
 Your baggage will be checked, and it is best to bring little with you.

-For the busy places: The most pleasant, direct, and interesting way to go is with a private tour company such as ours.
-Save time and money, as our travel experts find the best accommodations and tickets during the peak travel days.
+For the busy places: The most pleasant and interesting way to go is with a private tour company such as ours.
+To save your time and money, our travel experts could find the best accommodations and tickets during the peak travel days.